Sowmya-P-V/Sowmya-P-V/README.md

 # 👋 Hello, I'm Sowmya P V!

 Welcome to my GitHub profile!
-I'm a passionate data scientist.
+I'm a passionate data science intern.
 Here's a glimpse into my background and interests:

 ## ℹ️ About Me